-If you've been diagnosed with aortic stenosis, you likely already know this condition occurs when there is narrowing or obstruction of the aortic heart valve.
-This impairs the valve’s ability to open and close properly, impairing blood flow.
+Aortic stenosis is a narrowing or obstruction of the aortic heart valve.
+This affects the valve’s ability to open and close properly, impairing blood flow.
 When the leaflets are unable to fully open, the heart must work harder to push blood through the calcified aortic valve.
 Eventually, the heart muscle weakens, increasing the risk of heart failure.

-There are options to consider when it comes to aortic stenosis treatment.
+TAVR is a way to replace the aortic valve without surgery.
 During the TAVR procedure, a prosthetic valve is delivered to the heart with a catheter, guided by x-ray and ultrasound.
-This procedure is less invasive and typically associated with a shorter hospital stay than with traditional, open heart surgery.
+This procedure is less invasive and typically associated with a shorter hospital stay than with traditional, open-heart surgery.
 Typically, a small plastic tube, called a catheter is inserted into the femoral artery, through this the new valve is delivered.

 Additionally, Balloon Aortic Valvuloplasty (BAV) remains a therapeutic option for relief of aortic stenosis symptoms.
 This is most often used as an interim or bridge treatment for patients who require non-cardiac surgery or treatment of other medical conditions.
 BAV has palliative benefits, but is not a permanent solution.